In warm weather, fresh chile peppers ferment quite quickly and easily. This 3-day hot relish recipe is made from three kinds of peppers:

 - Transfer to a quart-sized mason jar.

-- Add whey or brine, salt, and tepache (if using).
+- Add pickle brine, salt, and tepache (if using).
 Stir contents together and close lid.

 Ferment